 Q64.
 For which of the following student groups do you have a distinct goal other than Math or ELA?
 Choose all that apply.

 - American Indian or Alaska Native

-- Students with Disabilities

 - Free and Reduced Lunch

 - White

 Q63.
 For which of the following student groups do you have a distinct English Language Arts (ELA) goal?
 Choose all that apply.